Gentrification in Philadelphia: Fairmount

 Fairmount is a neighborhood a mile north of Center City.
 During the 19th century, Irish and German immigrants made up most of the neighborhood's population.
 In the early 20th century Polish and Ukrainian immigrants also began coming to Fairmount.

 The Fairmount neighborhood changed dramatically after the 1940s and 1950s.
-The Girard Avenue shopping area was destroyed by riots in the early 1960s, and has never been substantially developed since.
+The Girard Avenue shopping area was destroyed in the Columbia Avenue Riot, and has never been substantially developed since.
 Also, the residents of Fairmount experienced the hardships of deindustrialization; factories closed and poverty and crime increased.
 The demographics of the area changed as many white residents moved to suburban areas, and parts of the neighborhood became predominantly African-American or Hispanic.

 The addition of upscale town homes in the 1980s and 1990s caused displacement of longtime minority residents as younger generations moved away from Fairmount when they could no longer afford to live there.
 The real estate boom began to draw many affluent white people back from the suburbs to neighborhoods like Fairmount.
 Members of the community have worked diligently to preserve and improve their surroundings.
 The neighborhood remains largely white, but it continues to become gentrified.
 Younger professional families, students, and singles are moving in.
 The attraction for most is its proximity to Center City, Fairmount Park, and the Philadelphia Museum of Art.